Q (New York City Subway service)

-The Q Second Avenue/Broadway Express/Brighton Local is a rapid transit service in the B Division of the New York City Subway.
+The Q Broadway Express (Note: The Metropolitan Transportation Authority's official text map gives the route's name as the "Q 2nd Avenue/Broadway Express".) is a rapid transit service in the B Division of the New York City Subway.
 Its route emblem, or "bullet", is colored since it is a part of the BMT Broadway Line in Manhattan.

 The Q operates 24 hours daily between 96th Street on the Upper East Side of Manhattan and Stillwell Avenue in Coney Island, Brooklyn.
 Daytime service makes express stops in Manhattan (between 57th Street–Seventh Avenue and Canal Street) and all stops in Brooklyn; overnight service makes all stops along the full route.